 At Nokia, the innovator’s dilemma manifested itself in the organization’s product development process.
 Nokia had grown so large so fast that the pressure to meet short-term financial objectives drove most major decisions.
 The company’s legacy of innovation took a back seat to incremental improvements and massive investments in enterprise resource planning software to streamline existing product development and supply chain processes.

 Recent research shows that organizations rely on changes to structure and process to address the strategy-to-execution gap primarily because those changes are measurable, and yet they almost always fail to deliver on strategic execution.
 This “tyranny of the tangible” undermines employee engagement and diverse contributions precisely when organizations say they need more of both.

 The Agility Imperative

 While Nokia’s failure is an extreme example, innovative disruption happens every day.
 Since 2000, 52% of Fortune 500 companies have either gone out of business or been acquired.

 Most companies fail to keep up with changing market forces not because they don’t see it happening, but because they cannot react quickly enough.
 In most cases, innovation takes a back seat to profitability.
 Closing the gap between strategy and execution is critical to ensuring success in the long term, but most organizations are too burdened with legacy processes and bad management incentives to successfully drive continuous innovation.

-An agile operating model offers a pathway for organizations to break free from legacy processes and rethink how they access the appropriate skills inside and outside of their organizations to meet changing customer and market expectations.
+Business agility offers a pathway for organizations to break free from legacy processes and rethink how they access the appropriate skills inside and outside of their organizations to meet changing customer and market expectations.